Semigroups of isometries of the hyperbolic plane: Two-generator semigroups

 Since $\tr(f_n)\to 2$ and $\tr(g_n)\to l$, where $l>2$, we see that $g_{n+1}=f_ng_n$, for sufficiently large $n$ (because $\tr(f_{n+1})\leq \tr(g_{n+1}))$.
 Hence $\tr(f_ng_n)\to l$, also.
 It follows that the right-hand side of the equation converges to $4+l^2+l^2-2l^2-2=2$ as $n\to\infty$, which is a contradiction.
 Thus, contrary to our assumption, the sequence $(f_n,g_n)$, $n=0,1,\dotsc$, must terminate after all. \end{proof}

 Finally we can prove Theorem~\ref{piv}.

-\begin{proof}[Proof of Theorem~\ref{piv}] We recall that $\tr(f)\leq\tr(g)$ and $\langle f,g\rangle$ is nonelementary.
-The theorem is trivially true if either $f$ or $g$ is elliptic, or if $f$ and $g$ are hyperbolic and antiparallel (in the first case $\langle f,g\rangle$ is not semidiscrete and inverse free, and in the second case it is semidiscrete and inverse free).
-When at least one of $f$ or $g$ is parabolic, the theorem, including the last part, follows from Theorems~\ref{acu} and~\ref{acd}.
+\begin{proof}[P\textbf{roof of Theorem~\ref{piv}}] We recall that $\tr(f)\leq\tr(g)$ and $\langle f,g\rangle$ is nonelementary.
+The theorem is trivially true if either $f$ or $g$ is elliptic, or if $f$ and $g$ are hyperbolic and not antiparallel (in the first case $\langle f,g\rangle$ is not semidiscrete and inverse free, and in the second case it is semidiscrete and inverse free).
+When $f$ is parabolic, the theorem, including the last part, follows from Theorems~\ref{acu} and~\ref{acd}.
 When $f$ and $g$ are antiparallel hyperbolic maps, and $\tr[f,g]\geq \tr(g)^2-2$, then the result follows from Lemmas~\ref{cac} and~\ref{cuc}.

 The remaining case is that $f$ and $g$ are antiparallel hyperbolic maps and $\tr[f,g]<\tr(g)^2-2$.
 Let us form the sequence $(f_n,g_n)$, $n=0,1,\dotsc$, with $(f_0,g_0)=(f,g)$.
 Lemma~\ref{zzo} shows us that we must eventually reach a terminal pair $(f_m,g_m)$.
 By Lemma~\ref{hos}, $f_m$ and $g_m$ are antiparallel, so either one of them is parabolic, or otherwise they are both hyperbolic but $\tr[f_m,g_m]\geq \tr(g_m)^2-2$.
 Either way, we see from the earlier cases that either $\langle f_m,g_m\rangle$ is not semidiscrete and inverse free, or else it is contained in a Schottky group of rank two.
 If the former holds, then because $\langle f_m,g_m\rangle$ is contained in both $\langle f,g\rangle$ and $\langle f,fg\rangle$, we see that these two semigroups are not semidiscrete and inverse free either.
 If the latter holds, then because $f_k$ and $g_k$ generate as a group the same group no matter the index $k$, we see that $\langle f,g\rangle$ and $\langle f,fg\rangle$ are both contained in a Schottky group of rank two as well, so both are semidiscrete and inverse free.
 This completes the proof. \end{proof}